lbain/lucybain/source/blog/2014/09-30-prototypal-inheritance.md

 ## Explain how prototypal inheritance works

-JS objects each have a "hook" to it's parent object, or prototype.
-Obviously everything the child object defines it has access to, but it also can climb up the prototype tree to access it's parent's (or ancesstor's) methods and properties.
+JS objects each have a "hook" to its parent object, or prototype.
+Obviously everything the child object defines it has access to, but it also can climb up the prototype tree to access its parent’s (or ancesstor’s) methods and properties.

 **(the obligatory animal) Example:**